brianpbyers/intro-ionic/README.md

 The easiest way to test your live app on your phone is with an app called [`Ionic View`](https://docs.ionic.io/tools/view/), available for iOS and Android.
 There are two versions of this app available, one with a white background that just says "Ionic View", and one with a blue background that says "Ionic View - Test & Share Ionic Apps".
 Download the one with a blue background onto your phone.

-Now go to the [Ionic Dashboard](https://dashboard.ionicjs.com) and Sign Up for a new account (unless you already have one from before).
+Now go back to the [Ionic Dashboard](https://dashboard.ionicjs.com) page for your app.
+Refresh the page.

-If you have no other apps, you should be dropped into a "Create a new app" dialog.
-If you are not, select the "New App" button in the top-right of the screen and you will go to this "Create a new app" dialog.

-Input a name for your new app, and select "Create app".

-Follow the directions for "CONNECT EXISTING APP".

-You need to click a Deploy button now.

-When creating your first app, you will also be asked to login.
-Enter the same email and password you used to sign up earlier.

-Accept all other defaults in this linking process (new SSH key, allowing config changes, etc.).

-Once you complete all the steps, if you refresh the page you should see your app code.
+Click the Deploy button on the right hand side of the bar for `Pushing to Ionic`.

 Sweet, our code is live!
 But Ionic is all about mobile apps.
 Let's test this on a phone.

 <!--9:47 WDI5 -->